 The option to live a lifestyle similar to that in a large North American city is here if you want it.

 If you check out the selection and pricing in any of the major shopping malls or at the local supermarkets you’ll find that most imported products are pricey and that’s because products from other countries incur import duties.
 These duties are built into the price you pay.
 If you want to live and consume the same products available from overseas, they are available here, but more expensive than those produced locally.

 I personally prefer the old days, before there were shopping malls filled with international retailers and restaurants.
 I do not miss any of what these international franchises have to offer.
 I patronize typical Costa Rican businesses, and as a result, my budget is much more affordable.

 It’s nice to have options and that’s a philosophy I recommend.
 Plans tie you down.
 Options offer freedom.
 You don’t irritate someone because you exercised an option.
 But there are times when plans do not materialize as expected and some folks get irritated.
 If you keep your options open and your plans to a minimum, your life will become simpler.

-If you learn to live like the Tico’s, adopt their attitude and adapt to their culture, you’ll probably live longer and happier!
+If you learn to live like the Tico’s, and adopt their attitude, and adapt to their culture, you’ll probably live longer and happier!